IyarLin/R-advantages-over-python/README.md

 <br>

-*"don’t be fooled by the hype python’s got*
+*“don’t be fooled by the hype python’s got*
-*R still R still is the tool you want"*
+*R still R still is the tool you want”*

 ![dont be fooled](stuff/dont_be_fooled.gif)